Ciunkos/ciunkos.com/README.md

 # [ciunkos.com](https://ciunkos.com/)

-This is my blog and page.
+This is my blog and home page.

 ## Installation